Darla (Angel episode)

-"Darla" is episode 7 of season 2 in the television show Angel.
+"Darla" is the seventh episode of the second season of the American television series Angel.
 Written and directed by Tim Minear, it was originally broadcast on November 14, 2000, on the WB television network.
 In this episode, Angel tries to rescue Darla from the clutches of Wolfram & Hart and Lindsey's affections, as she suffers guilt of her demonic past.
 Flashbacks show Darla as a syphilis-stricken prostitute being transformed into a vampire by the demonic Master, her retaliation when the Gypsies cursed Angelus with a soul, and the Boxer Rebellion in China.

 Plot

 Angel is trying to locate Darla, over the objections of the group, who suggest Wolfram & Hart may just be trying to keep him distracted.
 Gunn suggests that they probably have connections to the place where she's staying.
 The team at Angel investigations finds Darla's new home, and Angel starts to rush off, but Wesley stops him, saying that he and Gunn will look into the situation.

 Angel leaves to go find Darla and help her.
 Angel confronts Lindsey in a parking garage.
 Lindsey tells him Darla is in trouble and that they plan to kill her.
 Angel promises to come back and kill him if he is lying.
 He finds and rescues Darla, who tells him that Angelus is the only one who understands her.
 She wants him to turn her back, saying she cannot bear to feel her own heartbeat.
 Angel tells her it is a gift to be human, but she disagrees and demands he "return the favor" for turning him into a vampire.
 Stunned at this rejection, Darla runs out of the office.

 Interwoven with this narrative are scenes depicting Darla's past.
 She is made a vampire by the Master in 1609, Colony of Virginia.
 In 1760, Darla chooses Angelus over the Master and goes with him.
 In 1880, while strolling the streets of London, Angelus, Darla, and Drusilla bump into a man named William, later known as Spike.
 In need of companionship, Drusilla makes him into a vampire.
 During the Boxer Rebellion in China, Angel tracks down Darla, and asks her for a second chance to rule at her side.